Regression-Games/RegressionBot/CONTRIBUTING.md

 The code finds animals, kills them, and then picks up items they drop
 ```
 ```
-The bot finds animals and kills them if it can find them
+The bot finds animals and kills them if it can find them (otherwise it doesn't do anything)
 ```

 **Unacceptable Answers**